modera/ModeraActivityLoggerBundle/README.md

 ### Mapping data

+If you have very specific requirements when it comes to binding data from client-side onto your entities then you can extend existing or create a new implementation of \Modera\ServerCrudBundle\DataMapping\DataMapperInterface interface.
+Once you have created it you can use bundle semantic configuration to register it:

+    modera_server_crud:
+        data_mapper:  your_mapper_di_service_id

+When using bundle semantic configuration then all subclasses of \Modera\ServerCrudBundle\Controller\AbstractCrudController will use a new data-mapping logic but sometimes all you need to is to have non-standard mapping logic just for one specific controller, in this case you can use `map_data_on_create` and `map_data_on_update` configuration properties when implementing `getConfig` method:

+    // override
+    public function getConfig() {
+        $fn = function(array $params, $entity, DataMapperInterface $defaultMapper, ContainerInterface $container) {
+            $defaultMapper->mapData($params, $entity);

+            $sc = $container->get('security.context');

+            $user = $sc->getToken()->getUser();
+            if (is_object($user)) {
+                $entity->setManager();
+            }
+        }

+        return array(
+            'entity' => '...',
+            'hydration' => '...',
+            'map_data_on_create' => $fn,
+            'map_data_on_update' => $fn
+        );
+    }

+Both `map_data_on_create` and `map_data_on_update` share identical method signature ( set of accepted parameters ).

 ### Creating new instances of entities

+Before something can be persisted to database you need to convert a data-structure received from client-side to something that you can pass to persistence layer.
+When you are working with ORM ( because you are using Symfony we believe you are using ORM ) before you can map data onto entity you need to create its instance of configured with `getConfig` method configuration property `entity`.
+AbstractCrudController relies on implementation of
+\Modera\ServerCrudBundle\EntityFactory\EntityFactoryInterface to have new entities created.
+By default a very simple implementation is used which will create instances using class constructors -
+\Modera\ServerCrudBundle\EntityFactory\DefaultEntityFactory.
+Sometimes you may want to add support for class factory methods, for this to happen you can implement EntityFactoryInterface and register your implementation using `entity_factory` bundle configuration parameter:

+    modera_server_crud:
+            entity_factory:  your_entity_factory_service_id

+If you don't want to make all subclasses of AbstractCrudController use your service but instead just one specific controller then you can use `create_entity` configuration property when implementing `getConfig` method:

+    // override
+    public function getConfig() {
+        return array(
+            'entity' => '...',
+            'hydration' => '...',
+            'create_entity' => function(array $params, array $config, EntityFactoryInterface $defaultFactory, ContainerInterface $container) {
+                return EntityClass::create();
+            }
+        );
+    }

 ### Handling exceptions

+Sometimes your application logic may throw domain exception that you want to handle in a very specific way or a response that you want to send to server-side should convey some additional data.
+If you have this requirement then you need to use `exception_handler` bundle configuration property:

+    modera_server_crud:
+        exception_handler: your_handler_service_id

+`your_handler_service_id` must point a DI service which implements \Modera\ServerCrudBundle\ExceptionHandling\ExceptionHandlerInterface interface.

+Approach described above will change logic for all controllers, if you need to change logic for just one controller then you can use `exception_handler` configuration property when implementing `getConfig` method:

+    // override
+    public function getConfig() {
+        return array(
+            'entity' => '...',
+            'hydration' => '...',
+            'exception_handler' => function(\Exception $e, $operation, ExceptionHandlerInterface $defaultHandler, ContainerInterface $container) {
+                $response = $defaultHandler->createResponse($e, $operation);
+                if ($e instanceof TranslataleException) {
+                    $response['message'] = $container->get('translator')->translate($e->getToken());
+                }

+                return $response;
+            },
+        );
+    }

+`$operation` parameter of 'exception_handler' callback will contain values of ExceptionHandlerInterface::OPERATION_* constants.

 ### Create data templates for new records

+As we already explained in "Getting new record data structure template" section sometimes you may need some default values for fields when create a new record on client-side side.
+A component which is responsible for this logic is configured using `new_values_factory` bundle configuration property:

+    modera_server_crud:
+        new_values_factory: service_id

+`service_id` must point to a service which implements \Modera\ServerCrudBundle\NewValuesFactory\NewValuesFactoryInterface interface.

+If don't want to create a universal handler for all controllers and want to change default logic for just one controller then you need to use `format_new_entity_values` configuration property when implementing `getConfig` method:

+    // override
+    public function getConfig() {
+        return array(
+            'entity' => '...',
+            'hydration' => '...',
+            'format_new_entity_values' => function(array $params, array $config, NewValuesFactoryInterface $defaultImpl, ContainerInterface $container) {
+                $now = new \DateTime('now');
+                return array(
+                    'billing_date' => $now->format('d.m.Y');
+                );
+             },
+        );
+    }

 ### Persistence and querying

+Persistence is a term which is used to generally refer to a layer which is responsible for persisting your data to some non-ephemeral storage - once you pushed your data to persistence storage later you should be able to fetch from there.
+Most of the time when you think of persistence you will think of relational databases like MySQL, or NoSQL databases like MongoDB but essentially you can store your data in a plain file or even use some remote web-service endpoint, AbstractCrudController doesn't need to know details because it relies on
+\Modera\ServerCrudBundle\Persistence\PersistenceHandlerInterface interface not on any specific implementation.
+Out of the box the bundle provides implementation which is capable of persisting data to all databases which Doctrine ORM supports, but if you need to create your own implementation then you will need to implement PersistenceHandlerInterface, register it in service container and use bundle's configuration property `persistence_handler`:

+    modera_server_crud:
+        persistence_handler:  my_persistence_handler_service

+If all you need is to apply some additional conditions on how to data gets saved to persistent storage or updated, then you can use `save_entity_handler` or `update_entity_handler` when implementing `getConfig()` method:

+    // override
+    public function getConfig() {
+        $fn = function($entity, array $params, PersistenceHandlerInterface $defaultHandler, ContainerInterface $container) {
+            $container->get('logger')->info(sprintf('Persisting %s to database', get_class($entity));
+        }

+        return array(
+            'entity' => '...',
+            'hydration' => '...',
+            'save_entity_handler' => $fn,
+            'update_entity_handler => $fn
+        );
+    }

+As you can see `save_entity_handler` and  `update_entity_handler` share same arguments set.

 ### Validating

+Having your data validated before it gets persisted is inevitable step that you need to consider implementing to guarantee data consistency.
+When it comes to validation AbstractCrudController relies on implementations of
+\Modera\ServerCrudBundle\Validation\EntityValidatorInterface interface to process validation.
+Default implementation which is represented by \Modera\ServerCrudBundle\Validation\DefaultEntityValidator class allows you to leverage all power of built-in symfony validation package and adds one extra thing on top - domain validation.
+When implementing `getConfig()` method you can use `ignore_standard_validator` and `entity_validation_method` configuration properties.
+By default, whenever an entity gets persisted DefaultEntityValidator will check if `ignore_standard_validator` is still set to `FALSE` ( it's default value is FALSE ) and everything's okay it will try to locate method name which is configured with `entity_validation_method` ( default method name is `validate` ) and invoke this to let entity do some additional domain validation.
+For example, if we have a User entity which has $address field and before entity is persisted we want to make sure that provided address really exists, then we could come up with something like this:

+class User
+{
+    public $address;

+    public function validate(ValidationResult $result, ContainerInterface $c)
+    {
+        if (!$c->get('get_service')->addressExists($this->address)) {
+            $result->addFieldError('address', "Given address doesn't seem to exist");
+        }
+    }
+}

+First argument passed to `validate` method is instance of \Modera\ServerCrudBundle\Validation\ValidationResult and must be used to report validation errors - you can report both field related errors as well as general ones.